csunyy/MinCounter/README.txt

    The introduction of each .cpp or .h within minCounter below: cuckoo.hpp : this mainly implements the minCounter algorithm.
 More details have been mentioned at the above introduction. cuckoo-main.cpp : this includes the main function to examine minCounter.
-Moreover, it also includes three hash functions and some other functions. shra.sh :it is a shell linux.
-It introduces the input format of parameters and the ways to run the minCounter.
+Moreover, it also includes three hash functions and some other functions.

    More information about minCounter algorithm you can get from the paper "MinCounter: An Efficient Cuckoo Hashing Scheme for Cloud Storage Systems" on MSST 2015.